 A school counselor’s first and foremost focus should – of course – be their students.
 However, to maintain a healthy, safe and resilient school community, school counselors need to include parents in the equation.

-Counseling Today spoke with several counselors who have experience in school settings for an upcoming article on school safety.
+Counseling Today spoke with several counselors who have experience in school settings for a cover article on school safety.
 They offer the following tips to include and engage school parents:

 Pick up the phone: Call parents when there is bad or good news to share about their child’s achievement or behavior, says Mark Lepore, a professor at Clarion University in Clarion, Pennsylvania who was a school counselor for a decade in suburban Pittsburgh.